WWII veterans reunite in France to tell their stories of 'sacrifices and courage'

 “No two stories are ever the same,” Gray said.
 “We’re not going to get to them all, but we want to get the ones that will motivate younger people to want to learn more.”

 Retired Master Sgt.
-Charles Shay, who earned a Silver Star and Bronze Star when he was a medic with the 1st Infantry Division on Omaha Beach, said he’s been a regular visitor to Normandy since 2009, the 65th anniversary of the landings.
+Charles Shay, who earned a Silver Star and a Bronze Star when he was a medic with the 1st Infantry Division on Omaha Beach, said he’s been a regular visitor to Normandy since 2009, the 65th anniversary of the landings.

 “I’ve been coming back every year since, apart from one year,” said Shay.
 “I try to honor the men that paid the ultimate price.
 I try not to forget them.
 I have a very good friend who was killed on D-Day.
 I was the last man to see him alive and treat him.
 I finally met his family two years ago.
 They live in New Jersey, and they were very happy to meet me, because we were together on Omaha Beach.”